thirdgen88/ignition-docker/7.7/README.md

 ... where the `Dockerfile` is in the current directory and `custom-ignition` is the new image name with tag `tag`.

-If you've got [Vagrant](https://vagrantup.com) installed, you can leverage the `Vagrantfile` here to automated building and testing the image.
+If you've got [Vagrant](https://vagrantup.com) installed, you can leverage the `Vagrantfile` here to automate the building and testing of the image.
 Build the image and start the container with the following:

     $ vagrant up --provider docker